-Can Do Bristol is a solution for social action that is underpinned by our platform.
-The platform was originally intended to support the City Council’s citywide volunteering strategy – an initiative from the community development team to connect volunteers with volunteering opportunities at a city scale.
-However, the full range of Made Open features has opened up new possibilities for creating a functional region that is drawing interest from both community and economic development teams within the Council, as well as a number of partners from the voluntary and private sectors.
+Can Do Bristol is a solution for social action that is supported by our platform.
+The platform was originally intended to support the City Council’s citywide volunteering strategy – an initiative from the Neighbourhoods and Communities team to connect volunteers with volunteering opportunities at a city scale.

 Our range of features however has opened up new innovation opportunities that is garnering interest from community, commissioning and economic development teams within the Council, and partners from the voluntary and private sectors too.